youngde811/Lisa/README.md

 - A non-invasive metrics-gathering system for instrumentation.
 OpenTelemetry will not be considered, as it has zero support for Common Lisp.
 - Re-introduction of the OR conditional element.
-- Performance tuning using SBCL's profiler, locating hotspots in any areas of the code (particularly the inference engine and compiler).
 - Anything else I feel like adding.

 ### Completed Features ###